Victory-Code-Bootcamp/jessica-favorite-places/README.md

 License

-This project is licensed under the MIT License (hk/license.txt).
+This project is licensed under the MIT License (license.txt).